Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

   - Active state

     Active state indicates whether the current client application is expected to serve as an active voice assistant for the user or not.
-An active voice assistant is responsible for responding to the user utterance and must provide appropriate feedback.
+An active voice assistant is responsible for responding to the user utterance and providing appropriate feedback.

   - Audio Data

-    When the assistant gets activated, it retrieves the user utterance audio data from the Multi-assistant framework in order to process user's voice command.
+    When the voice assistant gets activated, it retrieves the user utterance audio data from the Multi-assistant framework in order to process user's voice command.

 - Updating result information

+  You can [update different types of result information](#result) to the Mutli-assistant framework:

   - ASR result